Montreal Canadiens and Toronto Maple Leafs Rivalry Returns

 Since the 1967 win by Toronto, Les Glorieux have won 10 Cups, while the Leafs haven’t made it to a Final.
 In recent years this rivalry has been even more one-sided.
 The Habs have won each of the last 14 encounters between the two teams.
 This led some to announce that the rivalry was over.

-The rivalry is back, though, and in a reversal of fortune it’s the Leafs that look like a team on the rise.
+The rivalry is back, though, and in a reversal of fortune, it’s the Leafs that look like a team on the rise.

 A Rivalry Renewed

 The historic rivalry is one worth reading about.
 In the beginning, it was about far more than hockey.
 Supporting one team over the other was a proxy for support for either French or English Canada.
 In the 1990s, some connected this rivalry to a larger question about the nature of Canada itself.
 It is an uncomfortable part of Canadian history.
-When Jay Baruchel narrated passages from “Two Solitudes” by Hugh MacLennan to open up Hockey Night in Canada in 2013, he managed to touch on some of this complexity.
+When Jay Baruchel narrated passages from “Two Solitudes” by Hugh MacLennan to open up Hockey Night in Canada in 2013, he managed to touch on some of the complexity.

 Today, the rivalry is about bragging rights, not language politics.
 But the enormity of hockey, and of the Canadiens in Montreal cannot be disentangled from history, identity and, yes, even religion.
-Don’t forget, French-speaking Habs fabs call their jersey, La Sainte Flanelle.
+Don’t forget, French-speaking Habs fans call their jersey, La Sainte Flanelle.
 In Toronto, the feeling is mutual.
 After decades of poor play and playoff struggles, fans have something to cheer about.
-There is a lot excitement as the trio of Auston Matthews, William Nylander and Mitch Marner have fans dreaming big.
+There is a lot of excitement as the trio of Auston Matthews, William Nylander, and Mitch Marner have fans dreaming big.

 On Saturday night, the slow, sad and offensively inept Habs face a quick, fun and focused Toronto team at the Bell center.
 It is a tale of two teams.